-The Healthcare Provider Tax imposes a 6% tax on the District's nursing homes.
+The Healthcare Provider Tax imposes a 6% tax on the District's nursing homes (tax is per annum of net resident revenue).
 All of the funds raised are designated to go to the Nursing Facility Quality of Care Fund.

 D.C.
 Code Citation: Title 47, Chapter 12C